 |Fish||158°F (70°C); until it is opaque and flakes easily|

 - Make sure your water source is safe.
 Even if a lake or river looks safe, it may not be.
 Only use water from a source you know to be safe.

 - Boil untreated water at a rolling boil for two minutes before using.
-If boiling water is not possible, use water purification tablets or water filters; follow manufacturer’s instructions.
+If boiling water is not possible, use water purification tablets or water filters and follow the manufacturer’s instructions

 For tips on what to look for when buying food at a festival or other public event, read the Fraser Health Authority news item Don't let Salmonella or E. coli take the fun out of your summer.
-For more information about food borne illness visit the Healthy Canadians and the BC Centre for Disease Control websites.
+For more information about food borne illness visit the Government of Canada and the BC Centre for Disease Control websites.